jagdishponnada/GDP-Analysis/README.md

 India ranks 11th in the world in terms of total GDP; however, it lies at the 139th position in terms of per capita GDP.

 All Datasets are goverment dataseet from (URL: https://data.gov.in/ )

+## Key Results
+- Mizoram is the consistently growing state and Goa is consistently declining as per GSDP.
+- Tamil Nadu has the highest GSDP where as Sikkim has the lowest GSDP.
+- Goa has highest per capita GDP where as Bihar has lower per capita GDP.
+- The percentage contribution of Primary, Secondary and Tertiary sectors to the overall GSDP of all states combined is 20,26 and 46 percentage respectively.
+- Dropout in upper primary has highest negative correlation with the per capita GDP .

+## INSIGHTS
+- Tertiary Sector contributes the most to the GSDP overall.
+- Category of states which performs equally good in all sub sectors performs better as compared to over dependency on single sub sector.
+- Agriculture is a top contributor in all the categories of states.
+No doubt India is a agriculture based economy.
+- Real estate is one such sub sector whose contribution is gradually increasing from C4 to C1.
+- The higher the drop outs in upper primary education lower is the per capita GDP.

+## RECOMMENDATION

+- ### For C3 and C4 :
+Government should reduce the over-dependence of the rural population on agriculture as a source of income .
+A suitable push needs to be given to infrastructure development ,industrial and services sector growth in rural areas.
+It is also important to impart skills to the rural workforce appropriately to enable them to get absorbed in the non-agriculture sector.

+- ### For C1 and C2 :
+India being a consumer driven economy, it would be a wise decision to invest in manufacturing sector .
+India is also aggressively working on “Make in India” , so its better to align all the states to that vision.
+This will not only generate more employment but also will increase the purchasing power of the population.
+This will encourage people to invest and will help the real estate sector grow which is already the leader in GDP.

+- Government should also invest in construction sector as a better infrastructure would ease the transfer of the manufactured goods to other states.
+This will improve trade relations among the states resulting in overall improvement in GDP .
+- The upper primary education is more negatively correlated with the per capita GDP as compared to primary and secondary education.
+We can infer that, the higher the drop outs in Upper primary education, the lower will be the per capita GDP.
+Government should take necessary steps like funding schools or reducing the fee to reduce the dropouts.
+- Government should also educate the ignorant parents on importance of primary education (which is least correlated to per capita GDP) .
+Increase in number of enrolments to primary education would improve the chances to transition to upper primary and thereby improving the numbers in upper primary education.
+- Tertiary sector (Financial services, Public administration, Railway etc.) ,being the highest contributor creates a lot of job opportunities for skilled labour.
+Improving the dropout rates will generate more skilled labour which in turn will help the tertiary sector to prosper.